Who comes for this evaluation

 - A clear diagnostic opinion (ADHD confirmed, ruled out, or deferred with rationale)

-- A written clinical summary formatted for your prescribing physician or psychiatrist.
-Usable as-is, no follow-up required from you
+- A written clinical summary formatted for your prescribing physician or psychiatrist, with diagnostic rationale, symptom severity, and treatment considerations

 Optional add-ons: CPT (+$150) and executive functioning rating scales (+$95–$125).